Note on Classroom Use

 - What other keywords constellate around it?

 These prompts were intended to spur our contributors to map the contemporary critical terrain as they see it developing through their keyword.
-They can serve a similar purpose in relation to student work, so long as students understand that their compositions will be more limited in scope than those published in Keywords for American Cultural Studies and will draw on significantly different (and usually smaller) archives.
+They can serve a similar purpose in relation to student work, so long as students understand that their compositions will be more limited in scope than those published in Keywords for American Cultural Studies, Second Edition and will draw on significantly different (and usually smaller) archives.
 Our contributors work primarily with historical and contemporary research in American studies, cultural studies, and related fields.
 For students assigned to compose a keyword essay, the primary archive is often materials encountered in their particular course.
 Since the meanings and connotations of keywords are never settled and depend significantly on the local context in which they are used, students can write original essays based on these types of materials.
 They can produce essays on terms that may not be keywords for the broader field but are crucial sites of debate and conflict within the scope of an individual course’s subject matter.

 Instructors have taken a wide range of approaches to assigning students to compose a keyword essay, but most have broken the process into two stages: